networkx/networkx/doc/tutorial.md

 list(G.nodes), list(G.nodes()), list(G.edges), list(G.edges())
 ```

-Although they behave identically, each form is typically used differently in practice.
+Although they behave identically for the simple graphs, each form is typically used differently in practice.
 The **attribute-like** form is convenient for modifying attributes:

 ```{code-cell}